 In many places, drinking a sip of water can be extremely hazardous – even deadly.
 Sadly, many people in developing countries have no other choice but to get their water from contaminated streams or ponds – contamination that causes countless children to die needlessly from diarrhea and typhoid.
 To help tackle the water crisis, Operation Blessing has a multifold approach that includes deep water wells, community water systems, chlorination projects, water filters and catchment systems to provide solutions for families and communities whose water sources are unsafe and polluted or who have limited access to a safe water source.

 From community-wide efforts to individual water carriers, Operation Blessing is providing safe water solutions to nations all around the globe by:

-- Building deep, solar-powered water wells in places like Kenya, where the sun is abundant and droughts frequent.
-In many communities, young girls sacrificed their education to spend time walking several times a day to water.
+Building deep, solar-powered water wells in places like Kenya, where the sun is abundant and droughts frequent.
+In many communities, young girls sacrificed their education to walk several times a day to water.
 These wells not only shorten the distance to safe water but also free up their time so they may attend school.